aantron/ocaml.org/data/planet/mega-nerd/what-do-you-mean-exceptt-doesnt-compose.md

 </p>

 <blockquote>
 Yet what to do if you want composable code?
-Currently I have<br/>
+Currently I have<br>
-type Rpc a = ExceptT RpcError IO a<br/>
+type Rpc a = ExceptT RpcError IO a<br>
 which is terrible
 </blockquote>

 <p>
-But what do we mean by &quot;composable&quot;?
+But what do we mean by "composable"?
 I like the
 	<a href="https://en.wikipedia.org/wiki/Composability">wikipedia</a>
 definition:
 </p>

 <blockquote>
-&iuml;&raquo;&iquest;Composability is a system design principle that deals with the inter-relationships of components.
+ï»¿Composability is a system design principle that deals with the inter-relationships of components.
 A highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.